Marketing Attribution Calculator

 What is marketing attribution?

-Marketing attribution assigns revenue credit to the marketing channels that contributed to a conversion.
-Since customers interact with multiple channels before purchasing, attribution models determine how to split credit among those touchpoints.
+Marketing attribution is the process of assigning revenue credit to the marketing channels that contributed to a conversion.
+Because customers interact with multiple channels before purchasing (ads, organic search, email, social media), attribution models determine how to distribute credit among those touchpoints.
+Different models give dramatically different answers — which is why comparing them is valuable.

 Why is last-touch attribution misleading?